#TIL the query component of a URI is actually completely opaque.

 https://shorturl.at/QSb7Z -

-trwnh@mastodon.socialreplied to oblomov@sociale.network last edited by
+trwnh@mastodon.socialreplied to oblomov@sociale.network on last edited by

 @oblomov well POST is "do something" not necessarily "create something". https://www.rfc-editor.org/rfc/rfc9110.html#section-9.3.3